1. Important Information and Who We Are

 - Email address: firstname.lastname@example.org

-We may collect, use, store and transfer different kinds of Personal Information about you which we have grouped together as follows:
+- We may Process different kinds of Personal Information about you when we engage with you, which we have grouped together as follows:

 - Identity Data includes first name, last name, username or similar identifier, title, date of birth and gender.